msaggiorato/QuickSelect/README.md

 Why should you use this instead of another plugin?
 -------------------------------------------

-* I try to keep this as small and lightweight as possible.
+* I try to keep this as lightweight and fast as possible.
+It's only around 4KB minified.
-* I keep this as responsive as possible.
+* It's also responsive.
 * It works with events tied to the original select box.
 * It let's you stylize almost the entire selectbox layout.
+* It key navigable, just like the standard select tag.

 Optional parameters
 -------------------